Petroleum: Trade

 Crude oil is traded as a future on both the NYMEX and ICE exchanges.
 Futures contracts are agreements in which buyers and sellers agree to purchase and deliver specific amounts of physical crude oil on a given date in the future.
-A contract covers any multiple of 1000 barrels and can be purchased up to nine years into the future.
+A contract covers any multiple of 1,000 barrels and can be purchased up to nine years into the future.

 Use by country

-Consumption statistics

-Global fossil carbon emissions, an indicator of consumption, from 1800.

-Rate of world energy usage per year from 1970.

-Daily oil consumption from 1980 to 2006.